Mtsamboro: Climate

 Mtsamboro has a tropical savanna climate (Köppen climate classification Aw).
 The average annual temperature in Mtsamboro is 27.1 C. The average annual rainfall is 1435.4 mm with January as the wettest month.
 The temperatures are highest on average in April, at around 28.3 C, and lowest in August, at around 25.6 C. The highest temperature ever recorded in Mtsamboro was 35.3 C on 12 April 2020; the coldest temperature ever recorded was 15.0 C on 9 September 2000.

 Economy

 The economy is mainly based around agriculture and fishing; it is notable area for orange production.

 Notable landmarks

-The main mosque is Wemani Mosque.
+The main mosque is de Vendredi Mosque.
 It contains the Collège de M'tsamboro and Hôtel Mtsamboro.
 There are at least 3 small sports grounds, two of which lie in very close proximity to the larger peninsula, near Mtsahara.